-PHOTOS: The Hidden Lives Of Teen Moms
+PHOTOS: Why The Philippines Has So Many Teen Moms

 Joan can't imagine a different kind of life.

 Yet the current government wants to see changes.
 "We made a decision in this country that population is a problem," says Perez.
-The government now believes that the country's birth rate of 2.92 births per woman — among the highest in Asia — is holding back economic development.
-So after decades of policies that limited access to contraception informed by a Catholic ethos to procreate, government agencies are now acting with a new urgency to bring the birth rate down.
+The government now believes that the country's birthrate of 2.92 births per woman — among the highest in Asia — is holding back economic development.
+So after decades of policies that limited access to contraception informed by a Catholic ethos to procreate, government agencies are now acting with a new urgency to bring the birthrate down.

 If households have fewer children, Perez says, it will improve their chances of getting out of the mire of poverty.